oletizi/avi-docs/src/site/docs/16.2.2/meta/getting-started/macos.md

 You'll need an SSH key registered with GitHub to use it properly.
 GitHub has detailed instructions here:

 > <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/>

-Since you're running in a Linux environment (on Windows), follow the "Linux" instructions.

-> **Important:** x-clip will not work on Windows.
-Instead, run the following command:

-<pre><code class="command-line language-bash">cat ~/.ssh/id_rsa.pub</code></pre>

-Copy the output to your clipboard, then follow the rest of the instructions from GitHub.

 ## Clone the Avi-Docs Repository